greyltc/italian/README.md

 Death: 12 October 1995
 Death place: Melrose, MA, USA
 ```
-Importantly, I haven't been able to find her birth certificate yet.

 ## Documents I need
-- Lucia Meli's Italian birth and/or christening certificate.
-Location: Hopefully Augusta, Sicily, Italy
-- Lucia Meli's death certificate in The Registry of Vital Records and Statistics [2]
+- Lucy Meli's death certificate in The Registry of Vital Records and Statistics [2]
 - Lucy Meli Christoforo and John Jr.'s marriage certificate in The Massachusetts Archives [1]
 - John A. Christoforo's birth certificate in in The Massachusetts Archives [1]
 - John A. and Ruth Christoforo's marriage certificate in The Registry of Vital Records and Statistics [2]